Quick Links

 Contacting the Governors:

-If you wish to speak to the Chair of Governors, please contact him via the school, or directly at hoyle.r@welearn365.com
+If you wish to speak to the Chair of Governors, please contact her via the school, or directly at haywood.n1@welearn365.com

 Governors meet 4 times a year as a full Governing Body, to discuss and make decisions upon a range of matters regarding the strategic planning of the school.
 The whole purpose of school governance is school improvement, and there are three key areas where governors can make a difference.